Dr Nigel Edwards

 In her free time Tayla enjoys travelling and hanging our with her beloved Italian greyhound named Miles.

-Sarah has been Veterinary Nurse for 17 years and has recently joined the team at Wellington Village Vet.
+Sarah has been Veterinary Nurse for 17 years and joined the team at Wellington Village Vet in 2017.

 Sarah loves all aspects of Veterinary nursing and enjoys working in reception, surgery or in the hospital.